 Diagnosing heart and vascular diseases is the first step in your journey to a healthier you.
-The heart and vascular specialists on the medical staff at The Heart Hospital Baylor Denton use advanced ultrasound technology to help diagnose problems that affect your heart and blood vessels.
+The heart and vascular specialists on the medical staff at Baylor Scott & White The Heart Hospital – Denton use advanced ultrasound technology to help diagnose problems that affect your heart and blood vessels.

-The Heart Hospital Baylor Denton features the innovative Philips EPIQ Ultrasound, making The Heart Hospital one of the few hospitals in the country to offer this technology.
+Baylor Scott & White Heart – Denton features the innovative Philips EPIQ Ultrasound, making The Heart Hospital one of the few hospitals in the country to offer this technology.
 The EPIQ ultrasound has the advanced software with extremely high resolution imaging that can quantitatively and objectively see how your heart is beating.
 The new technology is capable of looking at entire areas of the heart, and within one heartbeat can get a complete three dimensional (3D) reconstruction of the heart valves; in three to four beats, it can create a complete reconstruction of the heart.

 Ultrasound uses sound waves higher than human hearing can detect.
 A device called a transducer, a kind of modified microphone that turns electrical energy into sound waves, connects to a computer and control panel.
 Ultrasound waves are directed through the skin and into the body with the transducer.
 When the sound waves hit body structures, they bounce off of the structures and then travel back toward the transducer.
 A computer analyzes the echoes, the time it takes them to travel, and their distance from the transducer and produces a real-time moving image of the shape and structure of blood vessels.